MetPX/sarracenia/docs/source/Reference/sr3_options.7.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The **post_exchange** option set under which exchange the new notification
-will be posted.
-In most cases it is 'xpublic'.
+will be posted. when publishing to a pump as an administrator, a common
+choice for post_exchange is 'xpublic'.

-Whenever a publish happens for a product, a user can set to trigger a script.
+When publishing a product, a user can trigger a script, using
-The option **on_post** would be used to do such a setup.
+flow callback entry_points such as **after_accept**, and **after_work**
+to modify messages generated about files prior to posting.

 post_exchange_split   <number>   (default: 0)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~